 Evaluation consultant Ben Gammon draws on his experience as Head of Visitor Research at the Science Museum to present an engaging overview of questionnaire design.
 Examples are used throughout to illustrate good and bad practice and the common pitfalls, both in terms of the content of questions and in the way they are asked and scored.
 Although written for those developing visitor questionnaires, many of the issues discussed in this 11-step guide are widely applicable.

 This guide sets out some of the main steps needed to plan and manage a project using an outcomes approach.
 Outcomes are the results of what you do, rather than the activities or services provided.
 Although useful for a range of applicants, this guide is primarily for those wanting to find out more about the outcomes approach.
 Further information about the issues raised, examples and sources of further support are available on the Evaluation & Research section of the BIG website.

 This useful guide covers some of the basics of evaluation.
-It is written NHS commissioners, managers and practitioners in mind, but contains some useful guidance deciding whether to commission an external evaluation.
+It is written with NHS commissioners, managers and practitioners in mind but contains some useful guidance deciding whether to commission an external evaluation.